bernhardAxonIvy/doc/source/engine-guide/integration/reverse-proxy/index.rst

 The purpose of a reverse proxy (or frontend web server) is to provide a single point of entry for one or more services from outside the network.
-The reverse proxy receives all requests from the clients and forwards them to the |ivy-engine|
+The reverse proxy receives all requests from the clients and forwards them to the
-which handles them.
-This allows to integrate the processes and applications that you are running on an |ivy-engine| into a company or web portal.
-The use of a reverse proxy provides more security.
-The reverse proxy can and must be updated at any time to receive the latest security updates, because this is also the entry point for attackers.
-In addition, access to critical resources such as the Engine Cockpit can be blocked.
+|ivy-engine| which handles them.
+This allows to integrate the processes and
+applications that you are running on an |ivy-engine| into a company or web portal.
+The use of a reverse proxy provides higher security.
+You have to keep the reverse proxy upo-to-date at any time with the latest security updates, because this is also the entry point for attackers.
+In addition, we recommend that you block access to critical resources such as the Engine Cockpit.

 We always recommend to run a productive |ivy-engine| behind a reverse proxy.
-You should terminate the SSL traffic (HTTPS) on the reverse proxy and let the reverse proxy communicate with the |ivy-engine| over plain HTTP, because the setup is more easy and this will also increase the performance.
+You should terminate the SSL traffic (HTTPS) on the reverse proxy and let the reverse proxy communicate with the |ivy-engine| via plain HTTP, because the setup is easier and performance is increased.

-It's still possible to use AJP as the protocol between the reverse proxy and the
+It is still possible to use AJP as the protocol between reverse proxy and the
 |ivy-engine|, but this is deprecated and will be removed in future versions
 of |ivy-engine|.
 Start using HTTP or HTTPS instead of AJP.